gobode-labs/gobode-labs/README.md

-Here is your GitHub README content, organized with professional Markdown formatting to ensure it is scannable and authoritative.
-​Gobode Labs: Engineering Secure Intelligence
+Gobode Labs: Engineering Secure Intelligence
 ​Founder and Software Architect: Eduardo Morales ​"Software shouldn't just run; it should defend its own logic."
 ​I have devoted my life to visualizing software as a living mathematical structure.
 My focus is on developing sophisticated, self-defending code that applies mathematical rigor to optimize performance and security.